 poems & pictures

-Alessio Zanelli, born in 1963, is an Italian poet who has long adopted English as his creative language.
+Alessio Zanelli, born in 1963, is an Italian poet who has long adopted English as his creative writing language.

 Zanelli is the former poetry editor of Private Photo Review (an international review of photography and short writings), the Italian Stanza Representative for the Poetry Society of London and a featured poet in the 2006 edition of Poet’s Market.

 Among his many interests and hobbies are music (from rock to classical, his greatest heroes being Deep Purple and Beethoven), history, modern physics, cosmology and scenic photography, even though his greatest passion is probably long-distance running, having he completed over 100 marathons and ultramarathons plus countless various-distance races on every kind of terrain across Italy and Europe.

 He lives with his wife Jane, also a poet, and works as a wealth consultant in his pretty, tranquil, understated hometown Cremona, along the banks of the Po River, in Lombardy, northern Italy.